Menu

 Read more

-He was suffering with chronic lower back pain (CLBP).
-He had been enduring spinal pain for 25 years and things were getting progressively worse.
+And yes, he was only 26 when he started care.
+He was suffering with chronic low back pain (CLBP).
+He had been enduring spinal pain for 10 years and things were getting progressively worse.

-In terms of postural distortion; Mr. M. had what we affectionally call an ‘Australian Posture’.
-Australian Posture is something we commonly see in Practice and is a driver of many lower back and neck conditions.
+In terms of postural distortion; Mr. F. had what we affectionally call an ‘American Posture’.
+American Posture is a very common structural disturbance we see in a clinic.
+And as the name suggests it is very common postural problem within America.

 Read more